 Both status members and first class passengers are allowed a single guest, but only if that guest is traveling on the same flight.
 There used to be an exception for partners or spouses which only had to be traveling same-day on a Lufthansa Group flight, but that is no longer the case.

 Passengers who upgrade from business class or use miles to fly first class are eligible to use the First Class Terminal.

 The lounge is currently open daily from 5:30AM to 10:00PM.

-This is meant as a departure lounge for travel originating in Frankfurt, meaning you cannot use this lounge if your travel is terminating in Frankfurt (unlike like the First Class Lounges in the A Gate or B Gate area, both of which are currently closed but ordinarily welcome arriving passengers).
+This is meant as a departure lounge for travel originating in Frankfurt, meaning you cannot use this lounge if your travel is terminating in Frankfurt (unlike like the First Class Lounges in the A Gate or the still-closed B Gate area, which ordinarily welcome arriving passengers).
 However, if you are connecting via Frankfurt on a Lufthansa Group carrier (Lufthansa, SWISS, Austrian, Brussels Airlines), you can use this lounge before your connection as long as you arrived same-day in first class or hold HON status.

 If you arrive in Lufthansa First Class and are connecting on another carrier outside the Lufthansa Group, even if Star Alliance, you technically do not have access to the Lufthansa First Class Terminal Frankfurt.
 I say “technically” because while those are the access rules and most agents are very strict in enforcing those rules, there have been instances in which passengers connecting on another Star Alliance flight are allowed entrance into the lounge.
 Consider access an exception, not an expectation, if you fall under this scenario.
 Either way, you’ll have to get to the Terminal yourself.